By Park Je-Sun with Iwazaru

 So, I could write this out covering vast amounts of copy with the use of statistics and other such nonsense.
 For those of you who need that stuff, here is a simple and approximated (it varies district to district) breakdown for Seoul.

-Fellatio costs you between ₩40,000 – ₩60,000, to bang a moderately attractive hooker in a shit-hole will cost you ₩100,000; ₩150,000 for the same experience in a hotel room with the ₩50,000 mark-up as “Risk Money” (read: “Gas Money”).
+Fellatio costs you between ₩40,000 – ₩60,000, nailing a moderately attractive hooker in a shit-hole will cost you ₩100,000; ₩150,000 for the same experience in a hotel room with the ₩50,000 mark-up as “Risk Money” (read: “Gas Money”).
 This means that if you batter the hell out of the girl or attempt to sodomize her without her consent and you are in a hotel room, she has to lock herself in the bathroom and phone her handler who will in turn call the local enforcer.
 The local enforcer will then have to drive to your motel to kick the fuck out of you, rather than barge into the room that he would otherwise be stood outside of in the shit-hole that cost you ₩100,000 because you did not want to spend the extra ₩50,000.

 Moving on.